Last Updated on by Karl

 If you’re looking to get your feet wet, learn the basics, get some practice, or even upskill at your current job, it’s totally worth it.
 Just don’t expect to get Ph.D. level instruction or expect DataCamp to immediately qualify you for a six-figure data science job.

 At $15/month, what do you have to lose?
-You can cancel at any time.
+You can cancel at any time AND they have a free trial.

 If you put in the work, DataCamp will give you the skills and practice you need to solidify the foundational concepts of data science.
 You’ll have to apply those skills in challenging, real-world situations to gain fluency, though.